CHINAPLAS 2024: Shaping The Future Of The Plastics & Rubber Industries Expediting The Transformation From Made In China To Innovated In China

 The online pre-registration to CHINAPLAS 2024 is open till April 17, 2024, 1700 (GMT +8).
 All visitors are required to pre-register and reserve the entry dates in advance for admission correspondingly.
 Click HERE to pre-register now for an admission ticket at RMB 50 or USD 7.5.
 Pre-registered visitors shall receive their Visitor eBadge (for local visitors) or eConfirmation Letter (for overseas visitors).
 Admission tickets are available on a first-come, first-served basis.

-For more information or enquiries about CHINAPLAS 2024, please visit or contact [email protected] .
+For more information or enquiries about CHINAPLAS 2024, please visit or contact ... .

 Legal Disclaimer: